hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

 DiscreteHead
 ----------
-This module transforms a deterministic policy to a stochastic one in discrete action cases.
+This module transforms a deterministic policy into a stochastic one in discrete action cases.
 Specifically, we have the following two options.

     * :class:`EpsilonGreedyHead`: :math:`\pi(a | s) := (1 - \epsilon) * \pi_{\mathrm{det}}(a | s) + \epsilon / |\mathcal{A}|`.